KStandiford/Fast-LCD-I2C/docs/mainpage.md

 You also need a display connected to the default Pi Pico I2C bus pins. *Make sure that you use a level shifter chip if you are running the display on 5 volts!*

+### Quick Start

+The cleanest approach is to build the libraries on your system, and include them in the CMakeLists files for your project as demonstrated in the next section.
+However, if you want to be as simple as possible...

+The fastest way to get started using the driver is to copy the sources and include files to your project directory and add the sources to your `add_executable` CMake command.
+(The sources are in `/src` and the includes are in `/src/include`.)
+For C++ projects, you only need `LCD_I2C.cpp` and `LCD_I2C.hpp`.
+For C projects, you need *all* the source and header files, but you should include *only* `LCD_I2C-C.h` in your program.

 ### Generating the Library and Examples

 Running CMAKE in the base directory of the repository will create the library and examples in a directory tree